 Finally, we are pleased to report that the Hamilton Beach’s carafe is just fine.
 It doesn’t dribble while pouring; it just works okay.
 You’d think that coffee maker manufacturers would have fixed this flaw by now, but some still sell coffee makers with drippy, slow-pouring, or otherwise annoying carafes—like the otherwise terrific Bonavita BV1900TS.
 The Hamilton Beach’s carafe is glass, so you either have to drink coffee soon after brewing, put it into a separate thermal carafe, or use the included adjustable warming plate that reduces the chances of burning your coffee.

-Though the fact that the Hamilton Beach costs under $40 is a big point in its favor, the sacrifices made to get to that price may come back to haunt it in the long run.
-Many of our Sweethome testers thought that the Hamilton Beach looked a bit low-grade, particularly the black plastic flap on its water reservoir.
+Though the fact that the Hamilton Beach costs about $40 is a big point in its favor, the sacrifices made to get to that price may come back to haunt it in the long run.
+Many of our Sweethome testers thought that the older model that we tested, the Hamilton Beach 46201, looked a bit low-grade, particularly the black plastic flap on its water reservoir.
 The construction, particularly on the machine’s black plastic accents, is definitely not of the highest quality.
 In their testing, some Sweethome staff expressed their worry that it looked as if it might break a few months after purchase.
-Similarly, many negative Amazon reviews raise a longevity issue, citing that the Hamilton Beach coffee maker may tend to fail around the one-year mark.
-That said, it’s been a very popular coffee maker for at least four years at the time of this writing, and there are bound to be numerous complaints about any product that’s been popular for that long.
+Similarly, many negative Amazon reviews raise a longevity issue, citing that the Hamilton Beach 46201 may tend to fail around the one-year mark.
+That said, it’s been a very popular coffee maker for at least five years at the time of this writing, and most of these problems appear to be addressed in our tests of the 46205 model.
 If something does go wrong, Hamilton Beach’s limited warranty for the machine only covers up to one year of manufacturer’s defects; it doesn’t include glass and also doesn’t cover usage in anything but a single-family dwelling.

 Although we found its coffee’s drinking temperature satisfactory, the Hamilton Beach didn’t produce the hottest coffee of the bunch.
-Its brewing temp was 190 degrees when emerging from the waterspout, compared with 200 degrees from the OXO or 203 degrees from the Mr. Coffee 10-cup.1 The resting temp of the Hamilton Beach coffee, once brewed, was around 172 degrees (about a 10-degree difference from the 183-degree OXO coffee or the 180-degree coffee from the Mr. Coffee 10-cup).
+Its brewing temp was 194 degrees when emerging from the waterspout, compared with 200 degrees from the OXO or 203 degrees from the Mr. Coffee 10-cup.1 The resting temp of the Hamilton Beach coffee, once brewed, was around 179 degrees (less than 5-degrees difference from the 183-degree OXO coffee or the 180-degree coffee from the Mr. Coffee 10-cup).
 If you like your brew piping hot, this may be an issue for you.

 After several months of testing, we still think that the Hamilton Beach 12-Cup Coffee Maker is the best cheap coffee maker for most people.
 It’s easy to use and to set for delayed brewing, and it makes good coffee.
-Our testers haven’t experienced any of the mechanical issues mentioned in several Amazon reviews, though we will continue to test and monitor the machine over the long term.
-We still don’t think it makes the best-tasting coffee—for that, we encourage you to check out our guide to the best coffee maker.
+The current model, the 46205, is even better than the previous version that we picked, with improved craftsmanship.
+We still haven’t experienced any of the mechanical issues mentioned in several Amazon reviews either, though we will continue to test and monitor the machine over the long term.
+We still don’t think the Hamilton Beach makes the best-tasting coffee—for that, we encourage you to check out our guide to the best coffee maker.

 *At the time of publishing, the price was $82.